teisdbr/winlibrs-docs-test/librs-spec.md

 ## Offender (40)

+More information and common questions and errors can be found on the LIBRS FAQ for this Segment

+[here]: ./faq#offenders-segments-40-and-41

    Data Element Number                        | Description of Data Element              | Position(s)   | Length   | Format
   :------------------------------------------:|------------------------------------------|:-------------:|:--------:|:---------:
    [C1](./data-element-definitions#segment-descriptor-c1)               | Segment Descriptor - **40**              | 1-2           | 2        | N